Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• The ratio of return and volatility (Sharpe) over 5 years of US Market Strategy 2x Leverage is 1.31, which is greater, thus better compared to the benchmark SPY (0.6) in the same period.
+• The risk / return profile (Sharpe) over 5 years of US Market Strategy 2x Leverage is 1.13, which is higher, thus better compared to the benchmark SPY (0.62) in the same period.

 Sortino: